 (D) If the parent(s) chooses to have the standardized testing conducted privately, the parent(s) shall pay for the testing.
 The time and location for testing shall be established by the parent(s).

 Many families choose to have their child/children take nationally-normed, standardized tests each year.
-Make sure that your child’s composite results are at or above the 25th percentile before you submit the scores for your year end evaluation.
+Your child’s composite score is the only score required to be reported.
+It must be at or above the 25th percentile.
 If test scores do not meet this criteria, then choose Option #2 or #3.
-The college board ACT and SAT tests do qualify as a nationally-normed standardized test. *

 A written narrative/portfolio review can be done by: